JPMorgan Active Value ETF JAVA

 Price

-This share class is within the cheapest quintile of its Morningstar Category.
-Its affordable fee, considered jointly with the fund’s People, Process, and Parent Pillars, suggests that this share class has high potential to deliver positive alpha versus its category benchmark, leading to its Morningstar Medalist Rating of Silver.
+This share class lands in the cheapest quintile of its Morningstar Category.
+Its low fee, in conjunction with the fund’s People, Process, and Parent Pillars, indicates that this share class has high potential to deliver positive alpha versus its category benchmark, explaining its Morningstar Medalist Rating of Silver.

 Published on